deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     Username of the dummy user to be used with the DocCheck Authentication Service.

-    This user will be logged in with your TYPO3 website, whenever a DocCheck User logs in successfully.
-The dummyuser must be stored in PID as determined in `basic.dummyUserPid`
+    This user will be logged in with your TYPO3 website, whenever a DocCheck user logs in successfully.
+The dummyuser must be stored in pid as determined in :ref:`basic.dummyUserPid <confval-dummyUserPid>`.

 .. _confval-dummyUserPid: